BASIC STEPS IN WRITING A LITERATURE PAPER

 I. Identifying Sources

-The source of every quotation used in your paper must be identified so your reader could find that quotation easily, but formal footnotes are not required.
-As long as your paper discusses only works of literature from the textbooks or handouts used by the whole class, there is no need to give complete citations for documentation.
-It is still necessary, however, to indicate the source and page numbers for each quotation you use in your paper.
-Use the following convenient method in your papers for Dr. Hanlon's literature classes.
+The source of every quotation used in your paper must be identified so your reader could find that quotation easily.
+Whether or not your assignment requires complete citations for documentation, it is necessary to indicate the source and page numbers for each quotation you use in your paper.
+If full documentation is required, MLA format is used most often for literature papers (the professor may allow for another format such as APA to be used).

 name or title in your discussion, it is not necessary to